atomist-attic/python-rugs/README.md

 would be fine.
 Even if we import modules that don't exist in Python so that those imports get mapped to a JS `require(...)` call by the transpiler.

-Overall, this shows that to write useful Rugs in languages outside the JVM/JS ecosystems isn't going to be simple.

 ## Rugs